-NOTE: The statement of current community conditions that the project will address should include a specific and current description of the nature, scope, and severity of the barriers that are the project's focus.
+NOTE: The current community condition that the project will address should include a specific and current description of the nature, scope, and severity of the barriers that are the project's focus.

 ACTIVITY 2 Community Conditions List

 Write the Long Term Community Goal that was identified in the previous activity here: List the barriers, gaps or challenges that stand in the way of reaching the long-term community goal.
 From the list above, which one barrier, gap or challenge could your project address.
 Write your one choice from the list above here.